 In contrast to our GFP reporter, accumulation of both viral HCPro and 2b suppressor proteins was lower than that found in plants kept all the time at 25 °C (33 % in the case of 2b protein; visually lower but not quantified in the case of 6x-HCPro; Fig. 1B).
 The reason for this disparity with the reporter could reside on their intrinsic stability or in the fact that unlike the reporter, the viral suppressors may be differentially targeted by host processes that affect negatively their steady-state levels, such as the proteasome (Ballut et al., 2005; Jien et al., 2007; Dielen et al., 2011; Sahana et al., 2012), or in the case of both HCPro and 2b protein through their binding to a calmodulin-related protein that may direct them to degradation via autophagy (Nakahara et al., 2012).

-Even though it is usual wisdom that 24h is hardly enough time for protein accumulation after agroinfiltration (Voinnet et al., 2003) we tested in a time course the levels of accumulation of protein in our system from 24 to 72hpi.
+Even though it is usual wisdom that 24h is hardly enough time for protein accumulation after agroinfiltration (Voinnet et al., 2003) we tested in a time course the levels of accumulation of proteins in our system from 24 to 72hpi.
 We found that we could detect both GFP reporter and 2b suppressor at 24hpi.
 They are small proteins of 25 and 16 kilodalton (kDa), respectively.
 By contrast, we failed to detect 24h accumulation of the much larger (50 kDa) 6x-HCPro, which was in addition expressed as a polyprotein dowstream of the self-cleaving potyviral P1 factor.
 In any case, the levels of accumulation of GFP and 2b protein at 24hpi were less than 12 % of those found at 72hpi (Fig. 2).
 So the vast majority of proteins were actually expressed at 30 °C, and so would their biological activities, if any.
 Our data from 6x-HCPro and 2b (or 6x-2b-HA) show that the former requires more time to be translated and accumulate than the latter (Fig. 2B), and suggest also that its stability is greater than that of the 2b protein and its turnover slower.
 It could also be possible that the latter is targeted for degradation in a more efficient way than HCPro is by autophagy.
-These results also suggest that not all “strong” suppressor may perform the same for our agroinfiltration procedure at high temperatures, even though in our conditions (30 °C and 72hpi) we saw no difference on suppressor effect on a GFP reporter levels using either 6x-HCPro or 2b protein, or P19 (Fig. 1).
-The fact that the steady-state levels of 2b protein dropped much faster than those of 6x-HCPro (Fig. 2B) suggest that perhaps if the experiment was performed at higher temperatures or for a longer period of time (4-5 days) differences on suppressor activity arise, and then the more stable suppressor could be preferable.
+These results also suggest that not all “strong” suppressors may perform the same for our agroinfiltration procedure to express proteins at high temperatures, even though in our conditions (30 °C and 72hpi) we saw no difference on suppressor effect on a GFP reporter levels using either 6x-HCPro or 2b protein, or P19 (Fig. 1).
+The fact that the steady-state levels of 2b protein dropped much faster than those of 6x-HCPro (Fig. 2B) suggests that perhaps if the experiment was performed at higher temperatures or for a longer period of time (4-5 days) differences on suppressor activity may arise, and then the more stable suppressor could be preferable.